 Holding a high plank — as if you’re at the top of a pushup — is a good core builder on its own.
 But you can work even more muscles and up the calorie burn if you get to know jack.

 What is a plank jack?
 It’s a simple move that turns a static hold into a dynamic exercise that’s effective on its own, but also offers plenty of opportunity for variations.

-“The plank jack combines two classic exercises, giving you the core-sculpting benefits of the plank, and the cardio and power-building elements of the jumping jack,” says Trevor Thieme, CSCS, senior director of fitness and nutrition content for Beachbody.
+“The plank jack combines two classic exercises, giving you the core-sculpting benefits of the plank, and the cardio and power-building elements of the jumping jack,” says Trevor Thieme, CSCS, executive director of fitness and nutrition content for BODi.

 Plank Jacks: Step-by-Step Instructions

 - Start in push-up position: feet together, body straight from head to heels, arms straight and in line with but slightly wider than your shoulders.
 This is the starting position.

 - Keeping your core engaged, jump your legs outward, and then back to the starting position without letting your hips drop, as if performing a horizontal jumping jack.

 Plank jack exercises are about creating stability while performing explosive movement.

 That means working your core muscles, which must act together to keep you in proper alignment through the move.

 - Erector Spinae: These muscles run the length of your spine and help to keep it straight.